jakesresume/jakesresume.github.io/README.md

 Welcome to **Jake's Resume Template**, a free and simple resume template designed to help you create a professional CV quickly and easily.
 This template is perfect for job seekers looking to showcase their skills and experience in a clear and well-organized format.

+## Official Site

+For more information and additional resources, visit the official site: [jakesresume.com](https://jakesresume.com/).

 ![Jake's Resume Example](https://raw.githubusercontent.com/jakesresume/jakesresume.github.io/main/jakes-resume-example.webp)

 ## Features